 Here, you can configure the "Service Account" (found in the "Configuration" tab of 7pace Timetracker, under "Settings") to display data that is usually not visible to all users.
 You can either enter the details for a "Custom Service Account" (we recommend that you use a team member who belongs to the Project Collection "Administrators" user group, since this has the highest permission level), or use the same account that you configured as the Application Pool Account.
-Important: In Timetracker 4, the Service Account is required in order for server side tracking to work.
+Important: From 7pace Timetracker 4 and above, the Service Account is required in order for server side tracking to work.

 9. Enter a valid username, including the domain name, if necessary.

 10. Enter a valid password for the specified username.

 11. Click the Next button to continue.